-A. It is the DEO's responsibility to inform the candidate in writing of the material that is required to be included in a promotion dossier and of the candidate's responsibility to compile and submit the dossier by the specified date in the academic year of the promotion decision.
-This notification should come at the time of appointment to an instructional track position, and in a timely manner in advance of the year of any contract renewal and/or the year in which the promotion decision will be made.
+A. It is the DEO's responsibility to inform the candidate in writing in the year of appointment to a salaried clinical track position, in the year of any contract renewal, and at the beginning of the academic year in which the promotion decision will be made of the material that is required to be included in the promotion dossier, and of the candidate's responsibility to compile and submit the dossier by the specified date in the academic year of the promotion decision.